coreflexive/coreflexive.github.io/index.md

 ## Welcome to Adam Grant's Website

-A visual companion to mathematical concepts relevant to programming.
+Where I write about mathematical concepts relevant to programming.